Dhanush0213/TNDSC_GEN-AI/README.md

 **About the data:**<br>
 The dataset contains 2 folders: yes and no which contains 253 Brain MRI Images.
 The folder yes contains 155 Brain MRI Images that are tumorous and the folder no contains 98 Brain MRI Images that are non-tumorous.

-# Getting Started

-**Note:** sometimes viewing IPython notebooks using GitHub viewer doesn't work as expected, so you can always view them using [nbviewer](https://nbviewer.jupyter.org/).

 ## Data Augmentation:

 **Why did I use data augmentation?**